 In addition to our legal and welfare advice service, our popular website features an A-Z of services and goods specifically of interest to those affected by brain injury, their families and the professionals who support them.

-Brain Injury Group is a provider of training to solicitors, case managers, health and social care professional on an array of brain injury topics.
+Brain Injury Group is a provider of brain injury training to solicitors, case managers, health and social care professional on an array of brain injury topics.
+As of March 2020, we have been providing brain injury training webinars to replace in-person training events.

 How can we help?